 - Open shifts depend on each facility's unit availability, class sequencing, and student preparation.
 Students will select their shifts during an in-class group process facilitated by the Clinical Coordinator.
-After the selected shifts are approved by Bill, students will enter them into the FISDAP software.
-Exception: OR rotations are prescheduled by the Clinical Coordinator.
-Students must schedule their other clinical shifts around the assigned OR dates. - When selecting clinical shifts, students may not do more than a 40 hour week (class PLUS hospital clinical hours, Sun-Sat).
-NO EXCEPTIONS. - Maximum 12 hour class/clinical day (class PLUS clinical hours): Students may NOT do a double hospital clinical shift (two, 8 hour shifts sequentially).
+After the selected shifts are approved by Bill, students will enter them into the Platinum Planner software.
+Exception: OR rotations are prescheduled by the Program.
+Students must schedule their other clinical shifts around the assigned OR dates. - When selecting clinical shifts, students may not do more than a 40 hour instructional week (class PLUS hospital clinical hours, Sun-Sat).
+NO EXCEPTIONS. - Maximum 12 hour class PLUS hospital clinical hours day.
+Students may NOT do a double hospital clinical shift (two, 8 hour shifts sequentially).
 There must be at least 8 hours between clinical shifts or a hospital shift and return to class. - Students must be willing to schedule themselves for day and pm shifts including weekends at all facilities to meet scheduling needs.